OR, How I Learned to Stop Worrying and Love CO2

 And so it was that coal saved the forests.
 Forest cover continues to expand, though admittedly this is mainly in subtropical, temperate, boreal, and polar regions, and tropical rainforest continues to suffer destruction.
 We must stop this — but doing so does not require the dismantling of industrial civilisation in the West as envisioned by UN’s agenda 21, which seeks to deny humanity access to 98% of the energy available to it at current levels of technological development.

 It is humanity’s production of CO2 that has begun to reverse the disastrous decline of atmospheric carbon which threatened all life on earth.
-We have produced a very, very slight uptick in levels of CO2, and already we see the planet greening, especially in the arid fringes of deserts.
 Greenhouse farmers have long increased yields by pumping in carbon dioxide from special generators or engine exhausts.
-All farmers know that no matter how much they irrigate their fields and artificially fertilise their crops, atmospheric carbon is always the limiting factor on yields.
+Scientifically literate farmers know that no matter how much they irrigate their fields and artificially fertilise their crops, atmospheric carbon is always the limiting factor on yields.

 The Gaia hypothesis states that the biosphere regulates the atmosphere, and as part of the biosphere we have done what Gaia needed us to do.
-Carbon dioxide is the gas of life, and we have freed it from its prisons.
+Carbon dioxide is the gas of life, and we are freeing it from its prisons.

 None of this is an offence to Gaia.